Honley

+The name Honley possibly derives from the Old English Hanalēah meaning either 'cock wood or clearing', or 'Hana's wood or clearing'.
+Alternatively, the first element could be derived from the Old English hān meaning 'stone', specifically a whetstone.

 Community

 The annual Honley Agricultural Show takes place on the second Saturday of June.
 The show has used farmland between Honley and Meltham, and more recently farmland in Farnley Tyas.
 Honley has both female and male voice choirs.
+There is also a village hall which holds regular events, workshops, meetings and markets all year round.

 There are three schools in the village.
 Honley Infant and Nursery School for ages 3–7, Honley Junior School for ages 7–11 and Honley High School which after abolishing its sixth form college is now for ages 11–16.

 Transport

-Rail

 Honley railway station opened on 1 July 1850, on the Penistone Line.
 It connects the village to Huddersfield and Sheffield with an hourly service.